-Like all modern streaming services, Disney+ allows you to stream directly from DisneyPlus.com on Windows, MacOS, and Chrome OS computers (sorry, Linux).
-You can't download videos for offline playback when streaming through the browser, but you do have some handy keyboard controls.
+Like all modern streaming services, Disney Plus allows you to stream directly from Disneyplus.com (external link) on Windows, MacOS, Chromebooks, and even Linux computers.
+You can't download videos for offline playback when streaming through the browser (unless you're using a Chromebook) but you have some handy keyboard controls.

-Which devices support Disney+ in 4K?
+Which devices support Disney Plus in 4K?

 What shows and movies are on Disney Plus?

 Disney has prided itself on its Vault of extensive content for decades.
 While the Disney Vault strategy was starting to decay in the digital age, Disney Plus now hosts most of the Disney Vault alongside an impressive array of content from Marvel, Lucasfilm, Fox, and National Geographic.
 Right now, Disney Plus has over 500 films and more than 15,000 TV episodes, including most of the films in the Marvel Cinematic Universe and Star Wars, alongside hit original series like The Mandalorian and the upcoming show Secret Invasion.

 While Disney Plus still has room to improve when it comes to grouping content in categories for easy marathoning, you'll find dedicated collection tabs for franchises like Frozen, Aladdin, 101 Dalmatians, and Home Alone under the Disney section.
 Meanwhile, the Marvel section of the platform groups existing films under the four current phases of the MCU.
 You'll also find a tab with every movie in the MCU listed in Timeline Order.

 The Disney Plus library outside of the US